UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 ## Supervised vs Unsupervised Learning

 - **Supervised learning** involves models for predicting a response based on predictor variables.
    - An example of this is linear regression.
+This is the primary focus of this learning module.
-- **Unsupervised learning** refers to models used to investigate features associated with observations (not covered in this module).
+- **Unsupervised learning** refers to models used to investigate features associated with observations
     - There is no response variable to predict, instead the goal is to understand the relationship between variables or observations.
     - An example of this is clustering.
+    - Future modules explore this.

 ---